dungmidside/3rd-cookie-check/README.md

 | iframeSrc | string | In case you need to use your own page for check cookie <br>This URL domain must be difference from your app domain, this make sure browser fire third cookie event message| https://dungmidside.github.io/3rd-cookie-check/checkpage.html|

 ### Return value
-An object with 2 fields
+An Promise that resolve with a object have 2 properties:
-- `supported` - indicate browser support status
+- `supported` - boolean - indicate browser support status.
+Return `false` if timeout
-- `timeout` - default `false` - `true` if timeout was triggered
+- `timeout` - boolean - default `false` - `true` if timeout was triggered

 ### Changes
 1.0.1